 I recently needed feedback on a product I’m creating and wanted to figure out the easiest way to get feedback from contacts who were generous enough to give it.
 There’s a balance, though, between making feedback as easy as possible to give (a reply to an email is about as easy as it gets) and making it as easy as possible for me to act on (easiest, in my world, is an Asana task).
 I don’t want to make it a pain in the butt to tell me what they found but I also don’t want to waste time parsing out bullet …

-Like most people reading this, I have many, many ideas going on at once and many, many tasks that need my time and attention, both of which are in short supply.
+Like a lot of people reading this post, I have many, many ideas going on at once and many, many tasks that need my time and attention, both of which are in short supply.
 Recently, I’ve been cleaning up files and cleaning out my Dropbox and found countless lists and documents and mind maps signifying repeated attempts to wrap my head around big, complex issues surrounding work, web strategy, and my life in general.
 I’m a list addict, I’ve come to terms with that, and I would argue that writing it all down is better than not.
-I don’t do obsessive digital organizing …
+I don’t do obsessive …

 May 18th of 2012, I decided to take a personal day to figure out what the next steps were, in a general sense, with my professional life.
 I had spent the last few months listless, intentionally overworked, and doing all the things I know make me less capable – too much coffee, staying logged into email 24/7, not getting any exercise, rarely taking breaks from the computer.